idealistics/idealistics.github.io/index.md

-## Welcome to the idealistcs band site
+## Welcome to the Idealistcs band site